Webador/SlmMail/docs/Ses.md

 ### Supported functionalities

-Amazon SES scope is very basic and does not support more feature than what is provided by default by `Zend\Mail\Message` class.
+Amazon SES scope is very basic and does not support more feature than what is provided by default by `Laminas\Mail\Message` class.
 Therefore, contrary to other email providers, no message class was defined for SES.

 ### Use service locator